geohai/geohai-website/_projects/estimating-air-pollution.md

 thumbnail: https://res.cloudinary.com/dz3zgmhnr/image/upload/t_no-fill-4-3/v1735369769/image62_k3t8hs.png
 ---

 Ground-stations characterize air quality by observing air pollution concentrations at the air pollution [stations]( https://www.epa.gov/aqs){:target="_blank" rel="noopener noreferrer"}.
 On the other hand, people live and work in places relatively far from these sensors.
 So how do quantify or study the impacts of air pollution on public health?
 Satellite observations can help with that!
 However, satellites derive measures of pollution in columns of air as seen from space.
 Air pollution, as experienced by humans, however, is on the surface!
 Therefore, the research challenge is to estimate surface-level air pollution at any given point, on any given day, by relying on the satellite observations of columns of air, and limited ground-based calibration data.

+In this project, we are estimating daily surface-level concentrations of PM2.5, Ozone (with NO2 in progress) in the U.S. with 1KM resolution, to support our public health and epidemeologist collaborators as well as other potential users interested in air pollution datasets.
+We develop and use specialized deep learning methods for this purpose.

  <figure class="project-info-figure">